Hiimus/arca_bookstore/TESTING.md

 # Responsiveness
 Responsiveness was tested with [Responsive Design Checker](https://responsivedesignchecker.com/) and [Google Devtools](https://google.com/).
-Various devices and screen sizes was tested.
+Various devices and screen sizes were tested.
 Note:

 - Throughout the project I have adjusted the screen size in one of the window corners for a quick responsiveness check.
 See below for an overview of responsiveness testing: